hylianux/M20-Online/design.md

 ### Saving throws
 The rules as written in M20 state that saving throws are skill checks for 2 of the saving throws, and as a mind+level check for will saves.
 The human (and half-elf) gets pluses to skill checks.
 But does this apply to saving throws?

-M20JS assumes no.  A skill check and a saving throw are 2 different things.
+M20JS allows you to configure this.
+The argument can be made that a skill check and a saving throw are 2 different things.
 They may be based on the numbers used in a skill check, but they're entirely different outcomes.
 For example, in real D&D, a reflex save is not the same thing as an acrobatics check.
 A fortitude save is not the same thing as an athletics check.
 A will save is not the same thing as an arcana check.

+Using the setting `saves_vs_skills : true` will allow for your calculated skill to be used as a saving throw.
+This is on by default; if you wish to disable it, set this value to false.

 [▲Top](#m20js)
 ### Distance